kus/cs2-modded-server/README.md

 [CS2 Instadefuse](https://github.com/B3none/cs2-instadefuse)| `1.4.2` | Allows a CT to instantly defuse the bomb when nothing can prevent defusal.
 Written in C# for CounterStrikeSharp.
 [CS2 Retakes Allocator](https://github.com/yonilerner/cs2-retakes-allocator)| `1.2.12` | Advanced weapon allocation for B3none/cs2-retakes
 [CS2 Whitelist](https://github.com/PhantomYopta/CS2_WhiteList)| `1.0.0`| Restricts access to the server for SteamID members/employees listed in the whitelist
+[CS2 Executes](https://github.com/zwolof/cs2-executes)| `1.0.0` | CS2 implementation of executes.
+Based on the version for CS:GO by Splewis.

 ## Custom files